 - Cutis Marmorata or skin mottling also appears when the infant passes stools.

 - An intensely cold environment can also cause mottling of the skin.
-This is due to dilatation of a few capillaries on the upper surface of the skin as a result of the cold temperature.

 - The skin changes consist of circumscribed, pink patches measuring 2 to 3 cms. in diameter, bordered by a bluish discoloration.
 They produce a striking marble polish effect.

 - Mottled skin in infants usually involves trunk and extremities in varying degrees.
 The nose, lips and genitalia are seldom involved.

 Throughout their growth and development, parents can sometimes observe skin color changes on their babies.
 These skin color changes can be described as a mottling of purplish, pink, and sometimes blue on different areas of the baby’s body.